dominictarr/bench-lru/README.md

 other implementations, _including_ the C implementation.
 Likely, the overhead of the C<->js boundry is partly to blame here.

-## Changelog

-### 1.0.1
-* Jason updated `tiny-lru` and re-ran the tests on a Mac Book Air (13" early 2014 / i7 / 8GB / 512 SSD / macOS 10.12.2) with node.js 7.4.0.

-* Jason added `nan` module to avoid a compile error from `lru-native`; it wouldn't compile so results were not changed.

-* Jason updated `npm test`.

-### 1.0.0
-* I implemented a new LRU algorithm [hashlru](https://github.com/dominictarr/hashlru) that is simpler and faster across the board.
-It's O(1) like LRU, but does less per operation.

-* I removed `tiny-lru` because it was crashing in the get phase.

 ## License

 MIT